mrtztg/power-platform-learning/README.md

 - DataFlaws: Is for get data from a source (like spreadsheet, Azure, so on), Transform it (in Power Query) and then export it.
 ### Power Apps
 - There are 2 types: Canvas apps, Model-driven apps
 - "Component" is like components in  ReactJS.
 We can export components and give them to our colleagues; but they can't edit a component.
 It's like a blackbox
 - Formula can even be used for properties, like Font size, Font style, so on.
 Just click on the property on the right panel, and change write formula.

+- To create model-driven apps, we either create from:
+  - Table Views. and publish them
+  - Table Forms.
+The table should have at least one "main" type form to be able t display as app
+    - Main view can have even Canvas app in it.
+  - Table Charts.
+Like Pie charts, so on
+  - Table Dashboards.
+Are combinations of charts and streams (Table views)
+- In model-driven create app, try to play with Groups, Navigation bar, Areas, Sub areas, so on.